 U.S. Assistance to the Republic of the Congo

-U.S. foreign assistance to the Republic of the Congo includes programs such as the U.S. Department of Agriculture’s McGovern-Dole school feeding program, which works with the Republic of the Congo’s government to provide hot lunches to schoolchildren and develop mechanized agriculture in participating school communities, and USAID’s Central African Regional Program for the Environment (CARPE), which serves to protect and sustainably manage the rich biodiversity of the Congo Basin.
-Additionally, the United States supports health care efforts to combat HIV, tuberculosis, and malaria, and collaborates with the Republic of the Congo on health-related research.
-The United States also builds capacity within the armed forces and promotes civil-military relations, including partnering to improve the country’s capabilities in maritime security (including port management).
-The Republic of the Congo also participates in exchange programs such as the Fulbright Scholarship, Humphrey Fellowship, Young African Leaders Initiative, and International Visitors programs.
+The United States invests foreign assistance in the Republic of Congo across a number of domains.
+The U.S. Department of Agriculture’s McGovern-Dole school feeding program provides hot lunches to 60,000 Congolese children and develops mechanized agriculture in participating school communities.
+USAID’s Central African Regional Program for the Environment protects and facilitates sustainable management of the rich biodiversity of the Congo Basin.
+The United States supports health care efforts to combat HIV, tuberculosis, and malaria, and collaborates with the Republic of Congo on health-related research.
+The United States builds capacity within the armed forces and promotes civil-military relations, including partnering to improve the country’s capabilities in maritime security and port management.
+The Republic of Congo also participates in exchange programs such as the Fulbright Scholarship, Humphrey Fellowship, Young African Leaders Initiative, and International Visitors programs.

 Bilateral Economic Relations

 The Republic of Congo is eligible for preferential trade benefits under the African Growth and Opportunity Act.
 The United States ratified a Bilateral Investment Treaty with the Republic of Congo in 1994 concerning the reciprocal encouragement and protection of investment.